datarefuge/workflow/harvesting-toolkit/README.md

     - Or post  questions on Slack in the #Researchers/Harvesters channel.

 ## 1. Claiming a dataset to harvest
 - You will work on datasets that were confirmed as unscrawlable by Researchers.
-- Go to the [Archivers app](http://www.archivers.space/), click `URLS` and then `HARVEST`, all the URLs listed are ready to be harvested
+- Go to the [Archivers app](http://www.archivers.space/), click `URLS` and then `HARVEST`: all the URLs listed are ready to be harvested
-    - Available URLs are the ones that have not been checked out by someone else, that is, do not have someone's name in the User column.
+   - Available URLs are the ones that have not been checked out by someone else, that is, that do not have someone's name in the User column.
-- Select an available URL and click its UUID, then click `Check out this URL`.
-It is now ready for you to work on, no one else can do anything to it while you have it checked out.
+- Select an available URL and click its UUID to get to the detailed view, then click `Check out this URL`.
+It is now ready for you to work on, and no one else can do anything to it while you have it checked out.
 - While you go through the harvesting process, make sure to report as much information as possible in the Archivers app, as this is the place were we collectively keep track of all the work done.

 ## Note: URL vs UUID
-The `URL` is the link to examine, and the `UUID` is a canonical ID we'll use to connect the url with the data in question.
-The UUID will have been generated already by the DataRefuge organizers.
+The `URL` is the link to examine and harvest, and the `UUID` is a canonical ID we use to connect the url with the data in question.
+The UUID will have been generated earlier earlier in the process.
 UUID stands for Universal Unique Identifier.

 ## 2a.
 Classify Source Type & archivability
 Before doing anything, take a minute to understand what you're looking at.
 It's usually best to have a quick check of the url to confirm that this data in fact not crawlable.
 Often as part of the harvesting team, you'll be the first person with a higher level of technical knowledge to review the url in question.